-- Records are kept electronically using Cause for Concerns - All staff may report on Cause for Concern and access their records.
-Access to all other aspects of the system are restricted to those holding a safeguarding role in the site (DSL/Deputy DSL/Responsible Directors/Head of Safeguarding) - The Cause for Concern system has security assurances built in and access is secured by password - The DSL shares information with other agencies verbally or by encrypted email when this is appropriate.
+- All staff may report on Cause for Concern and access their records.
+Access to all other aspects of the system are restricted to those holding a safeguarding role in the site (DSL/DDSL/Responsible Director/Head of Safeguarding) - The Cause for Concern system has security assurances built in and access is secured by password - The DSL shares information with other agencies verbally or by encrypted email when this is appropriate.

-8.11 Cause for Concern
+9.11 Cause for Concern